 Address: Calle de San Lazaro, 12, 29601 Marbella, Malaga.
 Barelestrecho.es.

-Local boy Dani Garcia has two eateries in Marbella – the eponymous Dani Garcia and BiBo.
+Local boy Dani Garcia has three eateries in Marbella – the eponymous Dani Garcia and BiBo.
 The restaurants sit next to each other, and offer cuisine to delight the eye and tackle even the most discerning of taste buds, serving up Michelin-starred food which is innovative and intense at times but most definitely Spanish.

 Dani Garcia – Cocina Contradicion